ropensci/roweb3/content/blog/2022-05-17-requiring-2fa-for-the-ropensci-github-organization/index.md

 ## Conclusion

 Two-factor authentication is now required for our main GitHub organization.
-It is a change for the best of most, but that might have created some pain and frustration for a few people depending on when they got the notification.
+It was a change made for the best for most people, but which might have created some pain and frustration for a few people depending on when they got the notification.
 We thank everyone for their collaboration and understanding.

 As a further GitHub security step for us and you, dear reader, let's mention